 Sadly, the story line and character rang especially true for Downey, who had been introduced to drugs at the age of eight by his father, and developed a full-fledged addiction as he headed into his 20s.

-A particular high point was his Academy Award nomination for Best Actor in Chaplin (1992), directed by Richard Attenborough.
+A particular high point in Downey's career came in 1993, when he was nominated for an Academy Award (best actor) for his performance in Chaplin (1992), directed by Richard Attenborough.
 In the highly acclaimed film, which didn't go over nearly as well with audiences as with critics, Downey nimbly portrayed the legendary Charlie Chaplin from ages 19 to 83.
 The role displayed his dramatic range as well as his considerable talent for physical comedy.
 By this time, the 27-year-old Downey had come to be seen as one of the most gifted actors of his generation, but he had also earned a reputation as a troubled and controversial figure in Hollywood.

-In the wake of his critical success with Chaplin, Downey anchored a documentary about the 1992 presidential election, called The Last Party.
-He appeared in the romantic comedy Only You in 1994, and Oliver Stone's acclaimed but controversial Natural Born Killers (1994).
-In 1995, he starred in the period film Restoration alongside Meg Ryan and Sam Neill; an updated film version of Richard III (1995), co-starring Ian McKellen and Annette Bening; and the Jodie Foster-directed Home for the Holidays, co-starring Holly Hunter.
+In the wake of his critical success with Chaplin, Downey anchored a documentary about the 1992 presidential election, The Last Party.
+In 1994, he appeared in the romantic comedy Only You, as well as in Oliver Stone's acclaimed but controversial Natural Born Killers.
+The following year, the actor starred in the period film Restoration alongside Meg Ryan and Sam Neill; an updated film version of Richard III (1995), co-starring Ian McKellen and Annette Bening; and the Jodie Foster-directed Home for the Holidays, also starring Holly Hunter.

 Personal Life and Challenges

 Downey's personal life had expanded, too.
 In May 1992, he married actress Deborah Falconer.
 Two years later, the couple had a son, Indio, naming friend and actor, Anthony Michael Hall, as the boy's godfather.